section-engineering-education/engineering-education/content/articles/introduction-to-java-servlets/index.md

 There are other Web server extensions that are linked to Servlet technology.
 Such as `CGI scripts` and `Hypertext Preprocessor` (PHP).
 Java Servlets, on the other hand, are more acceptable since they overcome CGI's constraints, such as slow performance and limited scalability.

 ### Common Gateway Interface
-`Common Gateway Interface` is an independent application that can process user requests and creating dynamic content.
+`Common Gateway Interface` is an independent application that can process user requests and create dynamic content.
 It is built in any of the computer languages such as C or C++.

 When a client requests dynamic Web pages using a CGI program, the Web server carries out the following activities: